JuliaGraphics/Luxor.jl/README.md

 ## Luxor

 Luxor is the lightest dusting of syntactic sugar on Julia's Cairo graphics package (which should also be installed).
-It provides some basic vector drawing commands, and a few utilities for working with polygons, clipping masks, and turtle graphics.
+It provides some basic vector drawing commands, and a few utilities for working with polygons, clipping masks, PNG images, and turtle graphics.

 ![](examples/tiled-images-1.png)